 2. Yoga mat cleaner

 Taking your mat somewhere new means it’s going to be exposed to new elements.
 Whether it’s salty ocean air, a hotel room floor, or an airport lounge — if you’re putting your bare skin on your mat, you’re going to want it to be as clean as possible.
-In addition to keeping it clean, a yoga mat spray, like this all-natural lavender option from ASUTRA can have a therapeutic, calming quality (bonus: it comes with a towel).
+In addition to keeping it clean, a yoga mat spray, like this all-natural lavender option from Luna Lifestyle can have a therapeutic, calming quality (bonus: it comes with a towel).

 3. Travel-friendly yoga mat, or yoga towel